 Probably so.
-It is possible that the stuck spirits who suicided were helped onto the other side by a priest or a medium, but no one has said so.
+It is possible that the trapped spirits who suicided here were helped to the other side by a priest or a medium, but no one has said so.

-The female spirit seen on the top floor is probably still enjoying the view and her memories.
-Chances are that she has other spirits there keeping her company, perhaps keeping a low profile, not wanting contact; just want to enjoy the hotel and their great times they experienced here.
+The female spirit on the top floor is probably still enjoying the view and her memories.
+Chances are that she has other spirits there keeping her company, perhaps keeping a low profile and not wanting contact with the living.
+They just want to enjoy the hotel and the great times they experienced here.

-Though no hard evidence or EVPS have been revealed publicly on-line; except the one EVP mentioned above, many people throughout the years, especially housekeeping staff, have had experiences with these spirits.
+Though no hard evidence or EVPS have been revealed publicly online, except for the one EVP mentioned above.
+Many people over the years (especially housekeeping staff) have had experiences with these spirits.

-Presently, the original haunted rooms may be used for staff or work rooms, instead of a room for a guest.
-That way, the staff can deal with the spirits better than a paying guest would be able to.
+The original haunted rooms may now be used for staff or work rooms, instead of a rooms for guests.
+Staff can better deal with spirits than paying guests.
 Or perhaps these rooms aren’t rented to the public anymore.
-I couldn’t find any recent experiences of people who have stayed in these rooms.
+I couldn’t find any recent experiences from people who have stayed in these rooms.

 The Boulder County Paranormal Research Society conducted an investigation on October 30th, 2007.
-While they couldn’t get much evidence on their equipment, or responses on their ghost box, and other gadgets, they did catch one EVP advising a female investigator, “Be careful,” coming from a spirit who was perhaps concerned about her tripping down the stairs in the dark.
+While they couldn’t get much evidence on their equipment, or responses on their ghost box and other gadgets, they did catch one EVP advising a female investigator, “Be careful,” perhaps from a spirit who was concerned about her tripping down the stairs in the dark.

-They tried to catch evidence in rooms 302 and 304 but came up empty handed.
-There is an explanation why.
-From other sources, these two rooms for years were either used for a work room for the preservationist, or were the very last rooms to be rented.
+Investigators tried to catch evidence in rooms 302 and 304 but came up empty-handed.
+There is an explanation.
+From other sources, I’ve learned that these two rooms for years were either used as work places by a preservationist, or were the very last rooms to be rented on busy nights.

 When the restoration process began, the rooms in the old section were all given new numbers.
-I noticed that on a video tour of the third floor, there is an office or two, which may have been one of the haunted rooms.
-Perhaps, the investigators were not really investigating in the haunted rooms, but other rooms that were given the numbers 302 and 304.
+I noticed that on a video tour of the third floor, there was an office or two which may have been one of the haunted rooms.
+Perhaps, the investigators were not investigating in the haunted rooms, but other rooms which had been given the numbers 302 and 304.

-The Hotel Boulderado seems to respect the privacy of their spirit people, as they do their guests.
-These spirit people are not on the Hotel Boulderado’s payroll to entertain the living, but are technically still guests or residents of the hotel.
+The Hotel Boulderado seems to respect the privacy of its spirit people, as much as they do their guests.
+These spirits are not on the hotel payroll to entertain the living.
+They are technically still guests or residents.
 They don’t bother anyone, so the management leaves them alone.

 2115 13th Street